iewaij/idinn-streamlit/docs/joss/paper.md

 ### Save and load the model

-It is also a good idea to save the trained neural network controller for future use.
-This can be done using the `save` method.
-The `load` method allows one to load a previously saved model.
+To save and load a given model, one can use the `save` and `load` methods, respectively.

 ```python
 # Save the model